mdn/content/files/en-us/web/css/counter-increment/index.md

 ### Values

-The `counter-increment` property takes as its value a list of space separated list of counter names `<custom-ident>` with an optional `<integer>` incrementor or signed decrementor, or the keyword `none`.
+The `counter-increment` property takes as its value either a list of space-separated counter names specified as `<custom-ident>` with an optional `<integer>` value or the keyword `none`.

 - {{cssxref("&lt;custom-ident&gt;")}}
-  - : The name of the counter to increment or decrement.
+  - : Specifies the name of the counter to increase or decrease.
 - {{cssxref("&lt;integer&gt;")}}
-  - : The value to add or, if the integer is preceded by a `-`, to subtract from the counter.
-Defaults to `1` if not specified.
+  - : Specifies the value to add to the counter.
+If the integer is preceded by a `-` sign, the value will be subtracted from the counter.
+Defaults to `1` if no value is specified.
 - `none`
-  - : No counter must be incremented.
-This is used as the default value, or to cancel all counters from being incremented or decremented in more specific rules.
+  - : Indicates that no counter must be increased or decreased.
+This value can also be used to cancel all counters from being increased or decreased in more specific rules.
+This is the default value of the property.

-> **Note:** The `none` value prevents all counters from being incremented or decremented on the selected elements on which the rule is set.
-To only prevent some counters from not being incremented, apply an increment value of `0` to the relevant counter(s).
+> **Note:** Using the `none` value prevents all counters from being increased or decreased for the selected elements where this rule applies.
+To prevent only specific counters from being increased or decreased, set the value as `0` on the relevant counter(s).

 ## Formal definition